Who We Are

 Residence Application Deadline

 Applications are accepted on a first come, first serve basis.
-However, guaranteed housing for first year diploma or degree students is available for students who apply before March 1.
+However, guaranteed housing for first year first-year students who apply for residence by April 1st.

 How to Apply

-Apply online directly from the Housing pages on the TRU website.
+Apply online directly to each individual residence from the Housing page on the TRU website.

 Residence Contact Email